 APA Launches LaSaludMental.org, a New Collection of Spanish-Language Mental Health Resources

 WASHINGTON, Sept.
-15, 2022 /PRNewswire/ -- The American Psychiatric Association (APA) today announced the launch of LaSaludMental.org, a website dedicated to hosting Spanish-language information and resources on mental health and substance use disorders that are culturally competent and evidence-based.
+15, 2022 /PRNewswire-HISPANIC PR WIRE/ -- The American Psychiatric Association (APA) today announced the launch of LaSaludMental.org, a website dedicated to hosting Spanish-language information and resources on mental health and substance use disorders that are culturally competent and evidence-based.

 The new site features resources on five of the most commonly searched conditions related to mental health: depression, domestic violence, stigma, substance use disorders and suicide.
 LaSaludMental.org will also develop and host information on additional mental health conditions over time.